 Cluely intentionally hides these activities because it makes it almost undetectable.
 Almost.

-Honorlock makes it easy to detect and prevent the use of Cluely.
-Exam admins simply enable the Honorlock Application to block Cluely (and all other applications) during exams, assignments, interviews, presentations, and any other tasks you can think of.
+Honorlock’s proctoring software makes it easy to detect and prevent the use of Cluely and all other AI tools.
+Exam admins can enable the Honorlock Application to block Cluely (and all other applications) during exams, assignments, interviews, presentations, and any other tasks you can think of.
+BUT, admins still have the flexibility to allow specific applications while block all others.

 Other remote proctoring tools to secure integrity